AMC buys surprise stake in a precious metals mine – KION546

 Precious metals investor Eric Sprott is also spending about $28 million for a 22% stake in Hycroft.
 The company said in a press release that the combined $56 million investment was “anchored” by Sprott.

-Shares of AMC rose roughly 1% in late-morning trading on the news.
-Hycroft Mining, a penny stock, surged more than 15% to just over $1.60 a share.
+Shares of AMC rose roughly 1% in mid-afternoon trading on the news.
+Hycroft Mining, a penny stock, surged more than 20% to nearly $1.70 a share.

 AMC CEO Adam Aron said in a press release that the recent box office success of “Spider-Man: No Way Home” and “The Batman” have given the company confidence about a continued recovery in the movie theater industry. (“The Batman” was released by Warner Bros., which like CNN, is a part of AT&T-owned WarnerMedia.)